Pennsylvania Dutch

-The Pennsylvania Dutch (Pennsylvanisch Deitsche), also referred to as Pennsylvania Germans, are an ethnic group in Pennsylvania in the United States, Ontario in Canada, and other regions of both nations.
+The Pennsylvania Dutch (Pennsylvanisch Deitsche), also referred to as Pennsylvania Germans, are an ethnic group in Pennsylvania, United States, and Ontario, Canada, as well as in other regions of both nations.
 They largely originate from the Palatinate region of Germany, and settled in Pennsylvania during the 17th, 18th, and 19th centuries.
-While most were from the Palatinate region of Germany, a lesser number were from other German-speaking areas of Germany and Europe, including Baden-Württemberg, Hesse, Saxony, and Rhineland in Germany, Switzerland, and the Alsace–Lorraine region of France.
+While most were from the Palatinate region, a smaller number were from other regions of Germany and German-speaking areas of Europe, including Baden-Württemberg, Hesse, Saxony, and Rhineland in Germany, Switzerland, and the Alsace–Lorraine region of France.

 The Pennsylvania Dutch are either monolingual English speakers or bilingual speakers of both English and the Pennsylvania Dutch language, which is also commonly referred to as Pennsylvania German.
-Linguistically it consists of a mix of German dialects which have been significantly influenced by English, primarily in terms of vocabulary.
+Linguistically it consists of a mix of German dialects which have been significantly influenced by English, primarily in terms of vocabulary but also in grammar and pronunciation.
 Based on dialect features, Pennsylvania Dutch can be classified as a variety of Rhine Franconian, with the Palatine German dialects being most closely related.

-Geographically, Pennsylvania Dutch are largely found in the Pennsylvania Dutch Country and Ohio Amish Country.
+Geographically, Pennsylvania Dutch are largely found in the Pennsylvania Dutch Country, Ohio Amish Country, and Indiana Amish Country.
 The main division among Pennsylvania Dutch is that between sectarians (those belonging to the Old Order Mennonite, Amish or related groups) and nonsectarians, sometimes colloquially referred to as ″Church Dutch″ or ″Fancy Dutch″.

-Notable Americans of Pennsylvania Dutch descent include Henry J. Heinz (founder of the Heinz food conglomerate), Walter Chrysler (founder of Chrysler the automobile manufacturer), U.S. President Dwight D. Eisenhower, and Meghan, Duchess of Sussex.
+Notable Americans of Pennsylvania Dutch descent include Henry J. Heinz (founder of the Heinz food conglomerate), Walter Chrysler (founder of automobile manufacturer Chrysler), U.S. President Dwight D. Eisenhower, and Meghan, Duchess of Sussex.